xtdb/xtdb-tutorial/7-evict.nextjournal.md

 # Data Removal

-You are given the data for the people on the ship and sync up your xtdb node.
+You are given the data for the people on the ship and sync up your XTDB node.
 You decide that you are going to embark on this adventure along with them so you add your name to the list.

 ```clojure